-- Silicone implants have the most natural feeling to touch.
+- While it’s impossible to have an implant that feels 100% natural, silicone implants tend to have the most natural feeling to touch.

-- Thanks to their silicone filling, they mimic natural breast tissue, and as such are the best choice for all those who value the feeling of touch as well as the look itself.
+- Thanks to their silicone filling, they fairly closely mimic natural breast tissue and, as such, are often chosen by those who value the feeling of touch and the look itself.

 What are the alternatives to breast implants?

 - Fat transfer, also known as autologous fat grafting is a surgical procedure in which fat tissue is taken by liposuction and then used to restore the contour of the body by adding volume (enlargement) to soft tissue deficient areas.

 - However, this method cannot yet be considered a suitable substitute for augmentation with implants, as there are limitations on the degree of augmentation.